edgepointlearning/edgepointlearning.com/src/collections/blog/2021/2021-04-28-cognitive-load-theory-and-learning.md

 ---
 title:       "Your Guide To Cognitive Load Theory And Learning"
 permalink: /blog/cognitive-load-theory-and-learning/
-image: blog/2021-04-28-cognitive-load-theory-and-learning.jpg
+image: blog/2021/2021-04-28-cognitive-load-theory-and-learning.jpg
 meta:  Cognitive load theory has a direct impact on how employees can learn and retain information.
 This is why it's so incredibly important to employee learning.
+author:
-author: { name: Corey Bleich }
+  name: Corey Bleich
 ---

-Cognitive load theory explains why it’s important to give employees the information they can handle, so they can learn, retain, and make use of training
+Cognitive load theory explains why it’s important to give employees the information they can handle, so they can learn, retain, and make use of training{.lead}
-{: .featured-text }

 One of the biggest challenges in designing and delivering effective employee training is not the content.
 You are a professional, with deep wells of knowledge.
 It’s not even time or resources—one might be limited, but the other is flexible and can be maneuvered to meet your needs.
 Your biggest challenge is understanding how adults actually learn—how much can they take in, and what’s the best learning environment for the job?
 Cognitive load theory explains why it’s important to give employees exactly what they can handle, in a format that makes sense, so that they can learn, retain, and make use of the training you provide.